Oat Porridge For Babies

 What can I add to baby porridge?

-Whatever you like!
-It’s absolutely fine to serve on its own, or you can add some extra flavour and nutrients with one or more of the following:
+It’s fine to serve on its own, or you can add some extra flavor and nutrients with one or more of the following:

 • Mashed or sliced banana